 Driving Across Massachusetts

-Driving across Massachusetts on the Oregon Trail road trip, we follow scenic Route 2, also known as the Mohawk Trail, traveling through the state’s northern tier, rather than US-20, which runs more or less underneath the Massachusetts Turnpike, I-90.
+Across Massachusetts, we follow the scenic Route 2, also known as the Mohawk Trail, across the state’s northern tier, rather than US-20, which runs more or less above the Massachusetts Turnpike, I-90.

 Passing across some of the least populous and most deeply forested acres in the whole Commonwealth of Massachusetts, you can easily imagine you’re in Vermont rather than the so-called Bay State.
 Picking its way over the flattened summits of the Hoosac Range foothills to the Green Mountains in the north, Route 2 follows rock-strewn trout streams flecked with white water and shaded by boreal forests of hemlock, yellow birch, and red spruce—including some of the state’s only remaining stands of old growth.